-You can unroll the pepper so that it sits flat and then trim out those little white membranes.Continue to 8 of 8 below.
+You can unroll the pepper so that it sits flat on the cutting board.
+Then trim out the little white membranes.Continue to 8 of 8 below.

 08 of 08

-Voila!
-You've Removed the Core and Seeds from a Pepper!
+You've Removed the Core and Seeds From a Pepper!

-There, wasn't that easy?
-Now that you've transformed that weird bulbous thing into a nice straight flat thing, you're ready to slice and dice it any way you like.
+Now that you've transformed that weird bulbous fruit into a nice straight flat shape, you're ready to slice and dice it any way you like.